Pre-application planning advice

 - Level 4 - householder development (smaller sites)

-- Level 5 - specialist advice (tree issues)
+- Level 5 - specialist advice (tree, conservation and listed building issues)

 We do not charge for advice related solely to the following: